Now that we've reviewed the components in Part 1, we'll begin the process of actually building our gain boost pedal.

 Continue reading “Guitar Gain Boost Part 1 – Getting the Parts”

-To build your own pedal you will usually need to buy a kit for the project and the price of it will vary, based on the kind of pedal that you want to build.
+To build your own effects pedal, you will usually need to buy a kit for the project.
+The price of it will vary, based on the kind of pedal that you want to build.
 If you are building the project from just a schematic, you will need to buy all of the parts individually on your own.
-Continue reading “Getting Started Building Your Own Guitar Effects Pedals”
+Continue reading “Build Your Own Effects Pedal: Getting Started”

 For many people, the tone control itself is just a potentiometer (Volume knob) with a capacitor attached to it.
 When the tone control is turned all the way up, the tone is at its brightest, and as you turn the knob down (off), the tone darkens (i.e., high frequencies get rolled off).
 What might not be generally known is that the other components, especially any other Volume and Tone controls, will also affect the tone, so their values must be considered.

-Continue reading “Tone Control Wiring for your Guitar – Do it Yourself!”
+Continue reading “Tone Control Wiring for Your Guitar – Do it Yourself!”